Kalinov, Medzilaborce District

 Kalinov (Калинів; Kalenó) is a village and municipality in the Medzilaborce District in the Prešov Region of far north-eastern Slovakia.

 History

 In historical records the village was first mentioned in 1596 and 1604.

-In the autumn of 1944, Kalinov was the first municipality in former Czechoslovakia liberated by the Allies.
+Before the establishment of independent Czechoslovakia in 1918, it was part of Zemplén County within the Kingdom of Hungary.
+From 1939 to 1944, it was part of the Slovak Republic, a client state of Nazi Germany.
+On 21 September 1944, the Red Army dislodged the Wehrmacht from Kalinov and it was once again part of Czechoslovakia.
+It was the first municipality in Czechoslovakia to be liberated from German occupation.

 Geography

 The municipality lies at an altitude of 453 metres and covers an area of 13.784 km².
 It has a population of about 300 people.